 C. present different interpretations of the role played by banks in the American economy during the late eighteenth and early nineteenth centuries

 D. analyse how the increasing number of banks in the late eighteenth and early nineteenth centuries affected the American economy

 E. examine how scholarly opinion regarding the role played by banks in the American economy during the late eighteenth and early nineteenth centuries has changed over time

 This question asks you to identify the main idea of the passage, something that we have already done when we read the opening lines.

 Wasn’t it easy to eliminate answer options in this question?
 A discusses ‘southern banks’ and not banks in general, which helps us eliminate it.
-It is important to note that because the author does not give his opinion, it is incorrect to say that he might have ‘reevaluated,’ ‘analyzed’ or ‘examined’ any ideas, which could have helped you eliminate B, D, and E.
+It is important to note that because the author does not give his opinion, it is incorrect to say that he might have ‘reevaluated,’ ‘analysed’ or ‘examined’ any ideas which could have helped you eliminate B, D, and E.